Buying guide☁️ Cloud Storage

 Reliability and sync behavior.
 A storage service that loses files or conflicts edits is worse than useless.
 We favored services with long track records, strong version history, and predictable sync.

 Privacy posture.
 Most services can access your files in some form.
 We note where end-to-end encryption is standard versus opt-in versus unavailable.
+For how these trade-offs play out in lived use, see our Experience Index.

 Buy Google One if you're not committed to one platform, you use Google's productivity tools, or you want the best price-to-storage ratio with broad app support.